PX4/PX4-user_guide/en/flight_controller/kakutef7.md

 Parameter | Setting
 --- | ---
 [SYS_HAS_MAG](../advanced_config/parameter_reference.md#SYS_HAS_MAG) | This should be disabled since the board does not have an internal mag.
 You can enable it if you attach an external mag.
-[MOT_ORDERING](../advanced_config/parameter_reference.md#MOT_ORDERING) | If you use a 4-in-1 ESC with Betaflight/Cleanflight motor assignment, this parameter can be set accordingly.

 ## Serial Port Mapping